-Ho’omaluhia Botanical Garden, an iconic garden in Oahu (updated 2022)
+Ho’omaluhia Botanical Garden, an stunning garden to visit on the east side of Oahu (updated 2023)

 Many visitors know about Ho’omaluhia Botanical Garden as that insta famous garden in Oahu lined with palm trees and the iconic Ko’olau mountains in the background.
 They see this version of paradise that they want to replicate without knowing that much about this particular botanical garden.